 I have a buddy who practices law in Ohio; he laughed when I told him about Virginia’s reckless driving laws.
 See, first offense reckless driving in Ohio is a minor misdemeanor punishable by a $150.00 fine.
 Virginia is—to put it mildly—a little different; people go to jail for reckless driving every day in Virginia.
 With that in mind, let’s briefly discuss the differences between reckless driving by speed and a run-of-the-mill speeding ticket.

-Reckless driving by speed, on the other hand, is a criminal offense.
+Reckless driving by speed, on the other hand, is a criminal offense in the state of Virginia.
 In fact, it’s a class 1 misdemeanor punishable by up to a year in jail, a $2,500 fine, or both.
-The court can also put you on probation and suspend your license for not less than 60 days nor more than 6 months.
+The court can also put you on probation and suspend your license for not less than 60 days or more than 6 months.
 Finally, the DMV can assess 6 points on your license, and the offense stays on your driving record for 11 years.

 Reckless driving by speed is also a “strict liability” offense.
 That means the prosecutor does not have to prove that you intended to speed.
-Rather, she only needs to prove that you were the driver of a vehicle traveling over 20 miles per hour over the speed limit.
+Rather, they only need to prove that you were the driver of a vehicle traveling over 20 miles per hour over the speed limit.

-Finally, an attorney can also effectively present characteristics about an individual during negotiations with prosecutors.
+Finally, an attorney can also effectively present characteristics of an individual during negotiations with prosecutors.
 Speeding tickets and reckless by speed charges are often reduced—even when the evidence is strong—because a client took a driver improvement course, reckless aggressive driving course, or completed some community service ahead of the court date.
-In fact, in one recent example, a 24 mile per hour speeding ticket was reduced to speeding 1-9 over after convincing the prosecutor that the individual speeder’s situation merited a reduction, and in spite of the officer already gave him a break on the side of the road by not charging him with reckless driving by speed.
+In fact, in one recent example, a 24-mile-per-hour speeding ticket was reduced to speeding 1-9 over after convincing the prosecutor that the individual speeder’s situation merited a reduction, and in spite of the officer already giving him a break on the side of the road by not charging him with reckless driving by speed.